uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-function-for-anchor-based-activity.md

 Option A is correct.

-When there isn’t a reliable selector available, an Anchor is useful so you can search for other UI Elements around it.
+When there isn’t a reliable selector available, an <a href="https://www.rpacertified.com/2021/04/03/uipath-anchor-base-example-tutorial.html">UiPath Anchor Base</a> activity is useful so you can search for other UI Elements around it.